Farm to Fork at Porterville Unified School District: A Q&A With PUSD’s Director of Student Nutrition Services Olga Sanchez

 Olga Sanchez is the Director of Student Nutrition Services at Porterville Unified School District.
 In this Q&A, we spoke with Olga about the program, how student leadership from CAPS is helping lead the program, and how she hopes the program will expand over the next year.

-Can you give an overview of the Farm to Fork Incubator Grant Program at PUSD?
+Can you give an overview of the Farm to School Incubator Grant Program at PUSD?

 During the Food Show, students had the opportunity to sample dishes made from locally sourced ingredients and vote for their favorites to determine which recipes would be added to the school menu.
 Recipes included pupusas, chicken yakitori, caldo de res, meatloaf, and fish tacos.
 In total, around 400 students contributed to trying the recipes and helping us shape next year's school menu.
 Additionally, we invited farmers to participate in the event, giving students the chance to learn more about their farming practices and careers in regenerative ag.